- a strong or rapid current of water, as in the sea or a river.

 "strong current of water," late 14c., perhaps a particular use of race (n.1), or from or influenced by Old French raz, which had a similar meaning, and which probably is from Breton raz "a strait, narrow channel;" this French source also may have given race its meaning of "channel of a stream" (especially an artificial one to a mill), which is recorded in English from 1560s.

-A population of organisms differing from others of the same species in the frequency of hereditary traits.
+- An interbreeding, usually geographically isolated population of organisms differing from other populations of the same species in the frequency of hereditary traits.
 A race that has been given formal taxonomic recognition is known as a subspecies.

 - A breed or strain, as of domestic animals.